-1. Any information which is by nature confidential (for example, because its disclosure would be of significant competitive advantage to a competitor or would have a significantly adverse effect upon a person supplying the information or upon a person from whom he has acquired the information), or which is provided on a confidential basis by parties to an investigation shall, if good cause is shown, be treated as such by the authorities.
+1. Any information which is by nature confidential (for example, because its disclosure would be of significant competitive advantage to a competitor or would have a significantly adverse effect upon a person supplying the information or upon a person from whom the person supplying the information has acquired the information), or which is provided on a confidential basis by parties to an investigation shall, if good cause is shown, be treated as such by the authorities.

-- 2. Interested parties providing confidential information shall be required to furnish non-confidential summaries thereof.
+2. Interested parties providing confidential information shall be required to provide non-confidential summaries thereof.
 Those summaries shall be in sufficient detail to permit a reasonable understanding of the substance of the information submitted in confidence.
-In exceptional circumstances, such parties may indicate that such information is not susceptible of summary.
-In such exceptional circumstances, a statement of the reasons why summarisation is not possible must be provided. - 3.
-If it is considered that a request for confidentiality is not warranted and if the supplier of the information is either unwilling to make the information available or to authorise its disclosure in generalised or summary form, such information may be disregarded unless it can be satisfactorily demonstrated from appropriate sources that the information is correct.
-Requests for confidentiality shall not be arbitrarily rejected. - 4.
-This Article shall not preclude the disclosure of general information by the Community authorities, and in particular of the reasons on which decisions taken pursuant to this Regulation are based, nor disclosure of the evidence relied on by the Community authorities in so far as is necessary to explain those reasons in court proceedings.
-Such disclosure must take into account the legitimate interests of the parties concerned that their business or governmental secrets should not be divulged.
+In exceptional circumstances, such parties may indicate that such information is not capable of being summarised.
+In such exceptional circumstances, a statement of the reasons why summarisation is not possible shall be provided.

+3. If it is considered that a request for confidentiality is not warranted and if the supplier of the information is either unwilling to make the information available or to authorise its disclosure in generalised or summary form, such information may be disregarded unless it can be satisfactorily demonstrated from appropriate sources that the information is correct.
+Requests for confidentiality shall not be arbitrarily rejected.

+4. This Article shall not preclude the disclosure of general information by the Union authorities, and, in particular, of the reasons on which decisions taken pursuant to this Regulation are based, or disclosure of the evidence relied on by the Union authorities in so far as is necessary to explain those reasons in court proceedings.
+Such disclosure shall take into account the legitimate interests of the parties concerned that their business or governmental secrets not be divulged.